Uberspace/lab/source/guide_mailman-3.rst

 Get a free port
 ---------------

 We need to find a couple of free ports and bind your application to it.
-Since Mailman Core itself exposes a REST interface, Postorius and HyperKitty run as Django applications with their own webserver and we need a LMTP port for local mail forwarding from qmail_ to Mailman, you will need to execute the following code multiple times (directly before you are going to change the respective configurations).
+Since Mailman Core itself exposes a REST interface, Postorius and HyperKitty run as Django applications with their own webserver and we need a LMTP port for local mail forwarding from :manual_anchor:`qmail <basics-home.html#qmail>` to Mailman, you will need to execute the following code multiple times (directly before you are going to change the respective configurations).

 .. include:: includes/generate-port.rst